 Mr. Kim has pursued conducting studies at the Pierre Monteux School, the Conductors Retreat at Medomak and the Conductors Institute at Bard College Conservatory of Music.
 He has performed in masterclasses and received training from artists including Leon Fleisher, Gustav Meier, Yuval Yaron, Yael Weiss, Robert Koenig, and the Juilliard String Quartet.
 As a featured performer, he appeared both as a pianist and conductor on Southern California’s Classical KDB 93.7 FM, as well as on the Maine Public Broadcasting Networks.
-An advocate of new music, Mr. Kim has led numerous world premieres of works by living composers, including music by Hans Zimmer from the motion picture, Inception.
+As a passionate advocate of new music, Mr. Kim has led numerous world premieres of works by living composers, including music by Hans Zimmer from the motion picture, Inception.
 He is a recipient of multiple career grants from the Léni Fé Bland Foundation and has won first prize awards in piano from the Music Teachers National Association and Saddleback Symphony Young Artist competitions.
 As a devoted music educator himself, he has served as a clinician and adjudicator for arts organizations throughout the United States.

 Tuition is charged monthly and is due no later than the first lesson of each month.